 Note that in the initial results of the high level ranking process there were four additional initiatives that ranked high that are not represented in this section because they are no longer "discretionary" rankable items.
-Two of these initiatives, "Ability to Bid Start Up and Minimum Load Costs and Market Power Mitigation for Start Up and Market Power Mitigation for Start Up and Minimum Load Cost Bids" and "Use of Weighted Least Squares CRR Optimization Algorithm" are already in progress and no longer need to be prioritized against the other initiatives.
-The first initiative is tentatively scheduled to go the CAISO Board of Governor in October 2009 and the second initiative is part of the current CRR stakeholder process.
+Two of these initiatives, "Ability to Bid Start Up and Minimum Load Costs and Market Power Mitigation for Start Up and Minimum Load Cost Bids" and "Use of Weighted Least Squares CRR Optimization Algorithm" are already in progress and no longer need to be prioritized against the other initiatives.